mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

 starting a line with **#.<space>** will create sequentially numbersd steps starting a line with **<space><space><space>-<space>** will give you bulleted text

-Task 1 – Build a VIP with an Access Policy allowing acces to VMware and Citrix
+Task 1 – Simple Format using numbering and 1 level of indentation
 -----------------------------------------------------------

 #.
 This line started with  **#.<space>**